Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Overview

-\textbf{Almost Pattern Formation.} Among the remaining configurations, we associate the guided ones to this phase.
+In the following we define the phases of our algorithm and the set of associated configurations, starting from the more precise one (the phase we intuitively execute at the end to complete the pattern formation).
+Unless otherwise stated, the \emph{center} of a configuration refers to the center of the smallest enclosing circle of this configuration. \textbf{Termination.} The termination phase occurs when all robots, except the closest to the center, forms the target pattern (from which we remove one of the point closest to the center).
+The phase consists in moving the last robot towards its destination.
+While moving, the robot remains the closest to the center, so that the resulting configuration is associated to the same phase. \textbf{Almost Pattern Formation.} Among the remaining configurations, we associate the guided ones to this phase.
 A configuration is \emph{guided} when a unique robot is sufficiently close to the center and induces by its position a global sense of direction and orientation to every robot.
 In particular, when executing this phase, robots are totally ordered and have a unique destination assigned.
 The phase consists first in moving all the robots (except the one that is closest to the center), one by one, so that they are at the same distance to the center as their destination in the pattern.
 Secondly, the robots moves toward their destination, keeping their distance to the center and the ordering unchanged.
 The configuration has to remain guided until each robot, except the closest to the center, reaches its destination.
 A configuration obtained after executing this phase is either associated to the same phase, or to the termination phase.

 \textbf{Formation of a Guided Configuration 1 (FBC1).} Among the remaining configurations, we associate the ones that contain a \emph{centered equiangular or biangular} (CEB) set to this phase.
-A CEB-set is a subset of robots that exists when the configuration is symmetric or has a non-trivial symmetricity.
-Moreover it is constructed independently from the coordinate system (so it is unique when it exists), and is invariant when the robots in this set move toward (or away from) the center of the configuration.
+A CEB-set is a subset of robots that exists when the configuration is symmetric or is almost symmetric.
+Moreover it is constructed independently from the coordinate system (so it is unique when it exists), and is invariant when the robots in this set move toward (or away from) the center of the configuration (see Section~\ref{phase2} for a formal definition).
 When the configuration contains a CEB-set, our algorithm consists in moving the robots in this set to obtain a guided configuration.
 The invariance property of the CEB-set is important to ensure that resulting configurations are still associated with this phase.

 In more details, when this phase is executed, the robots in the CEB-set $Q$ moves either toward or away from the center with probability $1/2$.
 We show that, with probability $1$, a unique robot is elected after a finite number of activations.
 Then, the elected robot performs a special move to force the other robots in $Q$ to terminate their movement.
 Once each robot is static, the elected robot moves toward the center to create a guided configuration.
 During the execution of this phase, it is possible that the configuration is associated with the termination phase.
 If this happens, our algorithm makes sure that all robots are static.